 Annals of Neurosciences is hosted on SAGE Track SAGE; a web based online submission and peer review system.
 Please read the Manuscript Submission guidelines below, and then visit https://peerreview.sagepub.com/aon to login and submit your article online.
 Please note that manuscripts not conforming to the guidelines may be returned.

-Remember you can log in to the submission site at any time to check on the progress of your paper through the peer review process.
+You can log in to the submission site at any time to check on the progress of your paper through the peer review process.

 Only manuscripts of sufficient quality that meet the aims and scope of Annals of Neurosciences will be reviewed.
 As part of the submission will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

 Annals of Neurosciences is an open access, single-blind peer-reviewed journal.
-Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity. , institution or author of each manuscript upon acceptance.
-There is no charge for submitting a paper to the journal.
+Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons license.